robindittmar/cantropee-frontend/README.md

 # cantropee-frontend

-Web frontend for cantropee, utilizing [Vue.js](https://vuejs.org/).
+cantropee is a finance web application for managing multiple virtual accounts.

+The `cantropee-frontend` component in this repository is the web frontend, utilizing [Vue.js](https://vuejs.org/).

 This was more of a learning project to dive into Vue.js than anything else.
 I did not know about `vue-router` or `pinia` at the time.
 I started adding pinia before abandoning this project for the time being, but did not really get anywhere with it.
 Please don't judge me :D